 - Pain on the side of the thigh extending down into the front and back of the knee

 - Pain under the buttock extending toward the hip joint

 - Pain occasionally descends into the back of the calf

 - Extended walking increases pain in the thigh and knee

 - Inability to sleep on affected side

 Where is the vastus lateralis muscle?

 The vastus lateralis muscle covers the outside of the thigh.
-It attaches the hip to the knee.
+It attaches the upper leg (femur) to the knee (patella) and shin bone (tibia).
 The vastus lateralis is one of four quadricep muscles.

 What movements does the vastus lateralis muscle control?